CarlosUlisesOchoa/merge-multiple-csv/README.md

 ```

 An output file named `final_version.csv` will be created in the ouput directory, and the input files will be deleted if the `-d` flag is set.

+## Contributing

+For contributing to this project, please feel free to [open an issue](https://github.com/CarlosUlisesOchoa/merge-multiple-csv/issues) or submit a pull request.

 ## Contact